pronovic/hcoop-meetbot/DEVELOPER.md

 The `HcoopMeetbot` plugin is automatically available in the bot.
 If you make changes to the code, you need to stop the bot with CTRL-C and restart it.

+> _Note:_ Annoyingly, Limnoria rewrites `localbot/localbot.conf` config file at runtime, and various keys in the file are wrewritten in an arbitrary order.
+So, Git constantly shows differences in the checked-in file.
+The `run bot` command discards changes when it completes, but don't be surprised if you see this while the bot is running.

 ## Integration with PyCharm

 By integrating Black and Pylint, most everything important that can be done from a shell environment can also be done right in PyCharm.